Ask the Experts

 Holds Degree in Engineering, started off as Scientist/Engineer in ISRO (Indian Space Research Organization) in Quality Assurance of Space hardware Electronics Production.
 Worked in the area of Parts, Material and Process; DPA, FA and Process Qualification for space and ground hardware.
 Later moved into Private sector and worked in the area of Quality Management Systems & ISO 9001 certification.
 Currently hold a position as Head-Quality in RF/Microwave Product manufacturing for Defense and Aerospace segment.

-disturbed during insulation removal process should be restored to approximate their
+No, twisting isgenerally not necessary.
+However, IPC-A-610 states, "Wire strandsdisturbed during insulation removal process should be restored to approximate theiroriginal lay."

 Quality Assurance/Regulatory Compliance Manager